Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

     * Having trained the model, testing data will be used to determine the accuracy score for insight into how well the model is performing.
     * The Modeling Evaluation notebook details this business requirement.
 * Business Requirement 4 - Creation of a Dashboard for user input
-    * Creation of a user interface where a summarised description of model can be viewed
+    * Creation of a user interface where a summarised description of model and data visualisations can be viewed
     * Allow for manual data input for the model to predict diabetes outcome
     * The streamlit app pages cover this business requirement.